jpthiele/dealii-Wiki/Getting-deal.II.md

 && apt-get update && apt-get install -y libdeal.ii-dev
 ```

-If you are running 20.04 you can use the deal.II package:
+If you are running Ubuntu 20.04 you can use the deal.II package:

 ```
 export REPO=ppa:ginggs/deal.ii-9.2.0-backports